neoforged/Documentation/docs/resources/reloadlisteners.md

 }
 ```

-Then, depending on whether the reload listener is for client data (resource packs) or server data (data packs), the listener is registered to one of two events:
+Then, depending on whether the reload listener is for client data (resource packs) or server data (data packs), the listener is registered to one of two [events][events]:

 ```java
 // For client-side reload listeners